Zosi Security Camera Troubleshooting

 Always keep in mind that security cameras contain functions, some of which are active by default and others that require your manual activation.

-In most cases, you may alter the settings using on your computer or an app on your phone.
+In most cases, you may alter the settings using software on your computer or an app on your mobile phone.
 As an example, consider ZOSI.
 You may download and install ZOSI Client on a computer, connect to a ZOSI security camera on the Client, navigate to the settings, and configure the PC for 24/7 recording.

 4. Reboot the Security Camera to Fix Issues